ethicalanp/AWS-CI-CD-PIPELINE-ML-Project/README.md

 Prediction Pipeline: Creating a REST API using Flask that predicts the test scores based on user input.

-Deployment:did multiple Deployment techniques like the  AWS Elastic Beanstalk , and Microsoft Azure and also creating a AWS CI/CD pipeline for continues integration and deployment
+Deployment: did multiple Deployment techniques like the  AWS Elastic Beanstalk , and Microsoft Azure and also created a AWS CI/CD pipeline for continues integration and deployment using Docker. pushed docker image to AWS ECR and EC2 instances for access and scalability.
 .

 **Deployed**